gregops/dotfiles/bin/README.md

 This script fetches specific user's Bitbucket pull request comments, in the order they were added, and outputs the combined text on stdout.
-Only contents of code blocks comments is fetched.
+Only contents of code blocks comments are fetched.

-This aides legibility in cases where long comments created by automation (e.g.
+This helps legibility in cases where long comments created by automation (e.g.
 Atlantis) are automatically split up by Bitbucket and sorted in the web UI in descending order.